 The truth about the £100,000 bonus

-With bonuses it’s best to be realistic, you will see £100,000 OTE (On Target Earnings or commission) incentives advertised, but be sure to understand what you can really look forward to taking home.
-The role you’ve stepped into and the candidates you’re hiring can determine the commission can make.
+With bonuses it’s best to be realistic: you will see £100,000 OTE (On Target Earnings or commission) incentives advertised, but be sure to understand what you can really look forward to taking home.
+The role you’ve stepped into and the candidates you’re hiring can determine the commission you can make.

 “In their first year I would expect most new Consultants to earn an extra £5,000-£8,000.
 In general you can earn a third of your total billings.
 If you bill £150,000 you will earn £50,000, made up of your basic salary and your bonus."